sapcc/networking-ccloud/docs/design/02-networks.md

 An OpenStack network is a L2 domain with a number of subnets.
 External networks can also have external gateways.

  * A network is external if `router:external` is set to true.
- * The VXLAN id for the top segment is chosen by openstack.
+ * The VXLAN Network Identifier (VNI) for the top segment is chosen by OpenStack.
 The range is configured via `ml2_type_vxlan.vni_ranges`.

 An OpenStack subnet represents a CIDR and can be associated with a subnet pool

  * A subnet is external if `router:external` is set to true.
- * An external subnet can have a gateway, which will be set up as an anycast gateway in the fabric
+ * An external subnet can have a gateway, which will be set up as an anycast gateway in the fabric.

 <details>
-    <summary>Example of an internal network in OpenStack (json):</summary>
+    <summary>Example of an internal network in OpenStack (JSON):</summary>

 ```json
 {